-Several things can be done to prepare the garden for winter and the following growing season when fall arrives.
+When autumn arrives several things can be done to prepare the garden for winter and the following growing season.

 Leaving plant debris in place over the winter months can help shallow-rooted perennials that may frost heave.
 Frost heaving happens when the freeze-thaw cycle of the upper layer of soil works the crown and root system of the perennial plant out of the ground.
 If more protection is needed to prevent frost heaving, apply about four inches of mulch over the crown of the plant after the ground freezes, typically by late November in much of Iowa.
 Do not place the mulch on too early as it can slow plants from going dormant and make them more susceptible to damage from cold temperatures.
 Remove the excess mulch “blanket” in early spring as soon as the top layer thaws, typically around mid-March in much of Iowa.

-Tender perennials can also be protected with cages placed around the plants and filled with straw or leaves.
+Tender perennials can also be protected with cages placed around the plants and filled with straw or pine needles.
+Avoid using leaves as they tend to mat down over winter smothering the plants.
 As with extra mulch, place the protective layer late in the fall season and remove it in early spring.
 Do not use Styrofoam cones or domes as they can cause premature warming in the early spring bringing plants out of dormancy early and making them more susceptible to cold damage.
 Additionally, most plants will not fit under these cones without extensive pruning, and it is better to prune in spring rather than fall.

 During the winter months, when food is scarce, rabbits and other rodents will chew and strip bark from woody plants.
 Protecting woody trees and shrubs, especially young plants, from browsing is important.
 Wrap young trees at least 36” up the trunk with tree wrap in late fall and remove the protection in spring.
 Adding tree wrap has the added benefit of protecting young trees from sun scald which can cause thin bark to split and crack on sunny winter days.